kubernetes/enhancements/keps/sig-scheduling/20200116-coscheduling-plugin-based-on-scheduler-framework.md

 ```

 1.  `PodGroupInfo` is initialized the first time the pod belongs to the PodGroup is encountered, and LastFailureTimestamp is updated every time the PodGroup fails to schedule.
-2.  `LastPodGroup` records which `PodGroup` the last scheduled pod belongs to.
+2.  `InitialTimestamp` stores the timestamp of the initialization time of PodGroup.
 3.  `UID` is the unique identification value used to distinguish different podgroups.

 ### Extension points

 #### QueueSort
-In order to ensure the pods which belong to the same `PodGroup` to be scheduled consecutively, we need to implement a customized `QueueSort` plugin to sort the Pods properly.
+In order to maximize the chance that the pods which belong to the same `PodGroup` to be scheduled consecutively, we need to implement a customized `QueueSort` plugin to sort the Pods properly.

-**limition**: `QueueSort` is the core part of our design and only one `QueueSort` plugin is allowed in the scheduling framework.
+**limitation**: `QueueSort` is the core part of our design and only one `QueueSort` plugin is allowed in the scheduling framework.
 So our design only supports the case that `QueueSort` extension point isn't implemented in other plugins.

 ```go
 func  Less(podA *PodInfo, podB *PodInfo) bool
 ```
-1. Trying to order by pod priority (i.e. .spec.priorityValue), pod with higher priority is scheduled ahead of other pod with lower priority.
-When priorities are the same, they are operated according to the following process.

-2. When podA and podB are both regularPods (we will check it by their labels), it follows the same logic of default in-tree [PrioritySort](https://github.com/kubernetes/kubernetes/blob/master/pkg/scheduler/framework/plugins/queuesort/priority_sort.go#L41-L45) plugin.
+Firstly, we will inherit the default in-tree PrioritySort plugin so as to honor .spec.priority to ensure high-priority Pods are always sorted ahead of low-priority ones.

+Secondly, if two Pods hold the same priority, the sorting precedence is described as below:

+- If they are both regularPods (without particular PodGroup label), compare their `InitialAttemptTimestamp` field: the Pod with earlier `InitialAttemptTimestamp` is positioned ahead of the other.

-3. When podA is regularPod, podB is pgPod, trying to order by podA's `Timestamp` (the time pod added to the scheduling queue) and podB’s `LastFailureTimestamp` (we get the PodGroupInfo from the cache).
-Pod with earlier timestamp is scheduled ahead of other pod.
+- If one is regularPod and the other is pgPod, compare regularPod's `InitialAttemptTimestamp` with pgPod's `InitialTimestamp`: the Pod with earlier timestamp is positioned ahead of the other.

-4. When podA and podB are both pgPods.
+- If they are both pgPods:
-   1. Trying to order by the `LastFailureTimestamp` of the podGroup.
-Pod with earlier timestamp is scheduled ahead of other pod.
+  - Compare their `InitialAttemptTimestamp`: the Pod with earlier timestamp is positioned ahead of the other.

-   2. If `LastFailureTimestampA` is equal to `LastFailureTimestampB`, trying to order by the `UID` of `PodGroup`,`Pod` with lexicographically greater `UID` is scheduled ahead of other pod.
-(The purpose is to distinguish different `PodGroup` with the same `LastFailureTimestamp` and to keep the pods of the same `PodGroup` together)
+  - If their `InitialAttemptTimestamp` is identical, order by their UID of PodGroup: a Pod with lexicographically greater UID is scheduled ahead of the other Pod.
+(The purpose is to tease different PodGroups with the same `InitialAttemptTimestamp` apart, while also keeping Pods belonging to the same PodGroup back-to-back)

-**Note1**: There are different `LastFailureTimestamp` (even if they are the same, the UID will be different).
+**Note1**: There are different `InitialTimestamp` (even if they are the same, the UID will be different).
 So when the pods enter the queue, the pods that belongs to the same PodGroup will be together.

 #### Pre-Filter
+When a `pgGroup` Pod is being scheduled for the first time, we have 2 option to deal with it: either start the full scheduling cycle no matter its grouping Pods are present inside schedule queue, or fail quick its scheduling cycle as its grouping Pods number doesn't meet `minAvailable`.
+The former case is more efficient, but may cause partial Pods holding system resources until a timeout.
+The latter case may result in extra scheduling cycles (even if we're going to fail them fast), but will reduce the overall scheduling time for the whole group - as we're waiting them to be all present in the queue first and then start the full scheduling cycle for each).

-1. `PreFilter` validates that if the total number of pods belonging to the same `PodGroup` is less than `minAvailable`.
+Here we're adopting the latter approach, `PreFilter` validates that if the total number of pods belonging to the same `PodGroup` is less than `minAvailable`.
 If so, the scheduling process will be interrupted directly.

-2. `PreFilter` validates that if we should reject `WaitingPods` in advance.
-When the pod belongs to a new `PodGroup` (we can check it by the `LastPodGroup` in cache), it indicates that the new PodGroup scheduling cycle has been entered.
-Then we will check if the last `PodGroup` meets the minAvailable, if not, we will reject it directly in advance.
-The purpose is 1.To avoid invalid waiting, 2.To make the pod belongs to the same `PodGroup` fail together, rather than waiting partially.

 #### Permit
 In `Permit` phase, we put the pod that doesn't meet min-available into the WaitingMap and reserve resources until min-available are met or timeout is triggered.